Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.Targets/Readme.md

 Targets project which references all Helpful Libraries.
+Only necessary for NuGet publishing, just as *Lombiq.HelpfulLibraries.sln*.

 For general details about and on using the Helpful Libraries see the [root Readme](../Readme.md).